hlarsen/godot-synty-tools/README.md

 No assets are included in this repo.

-## Assets and Goals

-I've been working with some Synty asset packs I have licenses for, as well as some Mixamo models and animations.
-Besides getting more familiar with the file formats in general, another initial goal was to see if I could mix Mixamo and Synty characters/animations.

-I have some Blender scripts in another repo that will clean up the FBX files, fixing materials and a few other niceties.

-### Features

-#### Base Locomotion

-The Synty Base Locomotion source files do not have a proper T-Pose Rest Pose, so adding them to characters that do have one is an issue.
-Pass in your `Animations/Polygon` folder and the addon will output fixed Animation files as well as AnimationLibraries for the main folders.

-To use the output Animations or Animation Libraries make sure your character's Skeleton3D is properly mapped (very likely via a bone map) to Godot's default `SkeletonProfileHumanoid`, and that your Skeleton3D node is named `Skeleton3D`.

-Just add to an AnimationPlayer and you should be good to go.

-#### Sci-Fi City

-This is a work in progress, but at this point I believe it's fairly robust:

-- Splits Characters.fbx out into individual files
-- Cleans up the object heirarchy
-- Fixes default materials

-If you've already run the addon against the Base Locomotion pack it will apply the Polygon Masculine library to the characters automatically.

-### Feedback and Future Work

-The bone map versions in `bone_maps` should match the asset pack versions.
-The bone maps are an indication of what packs I have licenses for - if anyone wants to say thanks by gifting me licenses for other packs I can add those as well ;)

-If there are any issues or suggestions, please let me know - you can reach me at hlarsen on the Synty discord.

 ## Usage

-Install the addon to `addons` as normal and enable it in Project Settings > Plugins.
-You should now be able to launch the addon at `Project Settings > Tools > Godot Synty Tools`.
+Install the addon to `addons` as normal and enable it in `Project > Project Settings > Plugins`.
+You should now be able to launch the addon at `Project > Tools > Godot Synty Tools`.

 Make sure the Output tab is selected so you can see the script output.

+## Features

+For a given pack, the addon scans and processes the FBX files for easier use in Godot.

+- `Base Locomotion`: Create animations and animation libraries properly mapped to Godot's SkeletonHumanoid3D
+- `Sci-Fi City`: Split characters into individuals, fix materials, import as cleaned up scenes

+See `doc/synty_pack_details.md` for more details and notes.

+## Feedback and Future Work

+Please reach out to me at `@hlarsen` on the [Synty Discord](https://discord.com/invite/syntystudios) if you:

+- want me to prioritize adding a specific pack by gifting me a license
+- have suggestions on the output of this addon (scene hierarchy, etc.)
+- want to talk about custom tooling development for Godot

+Please file issues on GitHub for any errors or problems.

 ## Notes

 I am not a 3D modeler or game developer, so if I'm doing anything obviously wrong please feel free to let me know.
-I've been talking with Claude and ChatGPT to help learn the 3D space, but there shouldn't be any blocks of weird opaque LLM-generated code anywhere.
+I've been talking with Claude and ChatGPT to help learn the 3D space, but honestly pretty much all the code it produced was rewritten because it was not great.
+I'm pretty anti-LLM, but having an "interactive" docs search works well with Godot because the docs are pretty good and contain a ton of _concepts_, but you can also double-check any suspected hallucinations in the source!

-My repo of [Blender Scripts](https://github.com/hlarsen/game-asset-blender-scripts) may be useful, it has code around meshes, bones, materials, and other stuff like that.
+My repo of [Blender Scripts](https://github.com/hlarsen/game-asset-blender-scripts) may be useful - it has code around meshes, bones, materials, and other stuff like that.

 ## License